How is Credit Card Interest Calculated?

-These are all beneficial as long as you read the fine print under those claims.
-This is what tells you how long the promotion lasts and what the penalties are when that deadline passes.
+These are all beneficial as long as you read the fine print.
+This is what tells you how long the promotion lasts and what the penalties are for late payment when that deadline passes.

 For example, cards that offer zero-percent interest for 12 months require the balance to be completely paid off at the end of 12 months — otherwise, interest rates kick in immediately.
 There also could be interest charges for payments that are missed or less than the minimum payment due during the 12-month period.